 - Lack of unified systems to verify employee’s performance or work progress.

 - Google Drive/Dropbox – cloud systems of data storage, make information easily shareable and accessible for all the company members, or chosen groups.
-Such solutions enable teams to collaborate on particular projects, including documents such as presentations or spreadsheets.
+Such solutions enable teams for online collaboration space to work on particular projects, including documents such as presentations or spreadsheets.

-- Slack – internal communication system.
-The app creates space for common work, communication, and file exchange.
+- Slack – internal communication software.
+The app creates collaboration space for common work, communication, and file exchange.
 The whole chat, organized around channels – enables employees to communicate instantly and transparently.
 All the stakeholders have access to information without unnecessary mailbox overloading.

-- Asana – a solution designed to assign, manage task-oriented projects.
-The application includes features such as creating roadmaps, task boards or structuring processes.
+- Asana –a solution designed to assign, manage task-oriented projects.
+The project collaboration software includes features such as creating roadmaps, task boards or structuring processes.

 - Dropbox – with over 72 offices in the world, thanks to Dropbox Expedia is able to collaborate on multiple projects in real-time.
 Find more in the video.

 - Slack – for Intuit, Slack became the number one tool to collaborate between teams, departments, and headquarters around the globe.
 App reached an uncomparable high satisfaction rate among the Intuit’s employees.

 - Asana – Helped Sony Music to increase creative production capacity by 4x and reduce campaign production time by 75%.

 ERP software is a solution for excessive use of resources